HSBC vs Santander business account – which one should you choose?

 Eligibility criteria

-Accepted business typesSole traders and single-director limited companies (single shareholder)Sole traders, limited companies, partnerships
+Accepted business typesSole traders and limited companies, turnover up to about £2mSole traders, limited companies, partnerships

 Verification processIn-app digital ID check and verificationOnline or in-branch application